 The martial art of TaeKwondo is one that heavily involves the use of kicks.
 There are so many different types of kicks involved with this martial art.
 They have to be thrown with speed, precision, and power.

-How do you kick faster in TaeKwondo?
-To kick faster in Taekwondo comes down to increasing muscle strength, roper stretching, kicks done with the proper form and execution and practicing the right kicking drills.
+To kick faster in Taekwondo comes down to increasing muscle strength, proper stretching, practicing kicks with the proper form and execution and using the right kicking drills.

 In this article I will go over a variety of kicking and stretching exercises you can do to improve speed and power in your kicks for TaeKwondo.
 I am also going to cover everything you can do to increase efficiency and speed in your kicks.
 Lets get started!